rbadillap/ai-readme-antispam/README.md

         issue_number: context.issue.number,
         owner: context.repo.owner,
         repo: context.repo.repo,
-        body: 'This PR may have been opened accidentally or contains changes that don\'t align with our documentation guidelines.
-I\'m closing it now, but feel free to open a new PR with more substantial documentation improvements!\n\n' +
+        body: "This PR may have been opened accidentally or contains changes that don't align with our documentation guidelines.
+I'm closing it now, but feel free to open a new PR with more substantial documentation improvements!\n\n" +
-              'Reason: ${{ steps.spam-check.outputs.analysis-reason }}'
+              "Reason: ${{ steps.spam-check.outputs.analysis-reason }}"
       })

       await github.rest.pulls.update({